vijayan9790/tgtk/README.md

 ## Notes:

-**do note that [yash-dk](https://github.com/yash-dk) will be creating a heroku fork of ttk, you should wait until he releases it in late may.**

 all code do not belong to me, the original author is [yash-dk](https://github.com/yash-dk). please support his works by using the repo what is was made for, and leaving a star on his repo.

 contact me on [telegram.](https://t.me/orsixtyone)